-Edge of Arlington offers free shipping when you choose flat rate shipping—some restrictions apply to over-weighted/over-sized items; restrictions apply to international orders.
+Edge of Arlington offers free shipping in the United States when you choose flat rate shipping—some restrictions apply to over-weighted/over-sized items; restrictions apply to international orders.

 Solid Carbide Router Bits